manelcagigos/flash_chat_flutter/README.md

 # flash_chat_flutter
- Flutter x Firebase Cloud Firestore
- #
 Test app, it works, but it could be better.